-The One-Year Retention Phase
+The Six Months Retention Phase

 The retention phase is one of the most challenging aspects of orthodontics.
 The purpose of retention is to keep your teeth in place after braces have been removed.
 Teeth tend to want to shift back into their original positions once braces are removed.
 Retainers are used to keep teeth in their new positions until the new bite is more stable and less likely to relapse.